Using Cereal Bowls and Car Crashes to Understand Virginia Geology

 Oceanic crust in particular has been recycled regularly.
 It is rare to find any oceanic crust older than 200 million years, though the bottom of the Heroditus Basin in the eastern Mediterranean Sea may date back to 340 million years ago.

 Continental crust, because it is lighter, resists being subducted and remelted at depth.
-Nonetheless, most continental crust has been subducted, melted, and re-emerged on the surface, transformed over time.
+Nonetheless, most continental crust has been subducted, melted, and re-emerged on the surface, transformed since subduction began as long as 4 billion years ago.
 About 35 fragments ("cratons") of the continental crust formed in the Archean eon, and now at least 2.5 billion years old, were never subducted.
 The Slave craton in northern Canada is oldest craton, at 4 billion years, though other cratons contain zircon grains as old as 4.4 billion years.

 The rock formations in the 35 cratons have been metamorphosed by heat and pressure, but those chunks of continental crust have not melted at the edge of the mantle and been recycled into new crust.
 Those cratons appear to be welded to a buoyant piece of the mantle which allows them to avoid subduction in geodynamic cycles.